torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 = ===================================================================
 0 Try to continue operation.
 1 Panic immediately.
-If the `panic` sysctl is also non-zero then the machine will be rebooted.
+If the `panic` sysctl is also analn-zero then the machine will be rebooted.
 = ===================================================================